aws-amplify/amplify-js/media/developer_guide.md

 # Developer Guide

-AWS Amplify is a library with buidling blocks for frontend and mobile developers to interact with the Cloud.
+AWS Amplify is a library with building blocks for frontend and mobile developers to interact with the Cloud.
 You can mix and match the categories below as needed.

 * [Authentication](authentication_guide.md)
 * [Analytics](analytics_guide.md)